whortleberrybearer/CodeCount/README.md

 ### Full

 Scan the current directory and write to `output.json` in the current directory.
-Will ignore anything in the folders specified in `excludeFilter`, and only process files of the types in `validFileExtensions`.  .cs files will be processed by the CSharp word counter and .md files by the standard word counter.
+Will ignore anything in the folders specified in `excludeFilter`.  .cs files will be processed by the CSharp word counter and .md files by the standard word counter.
 All other files will be ignored.

 Words present in `excludeWords` will be removed from the results, and only the top `maxResults` will be returned based on the number of instances of the word.